 Pizzeria Puglia, 7 rue de Leymen, Hagenthal-le-Bas, Tel.
 03 89 68 11 00

-A little corner of Apulia in the depths of the Sundgau in this spanking new, family-run pizzeria-resto.
+A little corner of Apulia in the depths of the Sundgau in this spanking new pizzeria-resto run by a band of Pugliese brothers.
 Good pizzas from wood-fired oven, toothsome home-made pasta, excellent risotto (who says the folks south of Rome can’t do risotto?) and quaffable Italian wines by the glass or bottle.
+If you order the lasagne (pictured right) come hungry - it’s humungous but very delish.
 Always packed, so book.

 A L’Aigle, 55 rue de Delle, Folgensbourg, Tel.
 03 89 68 61 11